PennLINC/qsirecon/docs/builtin_pipelines.rst

 ``ss3t_fod_autotrack``
 ======================

-This workflow is identical to :ref:`dsi_studio_autotrack`, except it substitutes the GQI fit with the ``ss3t_csd_beta1`` algorithm :footcite:p:`dhollander2016novel` to estimate FODs for white matter.
+This pipeline is identical to :ref:`dsi_studio_autotrack`, except it substitutes the GQI fit with the ``ss3t_csd_beta1`` algorithm :footcite:p:`dhollander2016novel` to estimate FODs for white matter.